 At the beginning of this week (the 17th February), Michael Portillo - the failed challenger for the Tory leadership - condemned the decision by Iain Duncan Smith (the man overwhelmingly chosen by the patriotic Tory grassroots) to remove the party's Chief Executive.
 The Chief Executive, a Mr. Mark MacGregor, was described by Mr. Portillo as "the most talented man the Tories have ever employed" and so it was clear that the former Defence Secretary and leadership challenger was not best pleased with the decision!
 (It might also be observed that the Tory Party once employed Enoch Powell in its research centre, but obviously Mr. Powell - the youngest professor in the British Empire - was not quite as "talented" as MacGregor!)

 To those who have followed the political plot (and indeed lost the political plot!) since the FCS heyday in the mid-80s, the name of Mark MacGregor will be familiar.
 Mark was Chairman of the Federation of Conservative Students and played a major role in promoting the so-called Libertarian, or "sound faction" to power.
 The highpoint of this campaign was achieved at the infamous FCS Loughborough conference, which The Sun reported in the following terms: "100 Tory Yobs on the Rampage"!
 At this conference - and we are sure that Mark would have condemned this behaviour - there were allegations of some delegates shouting abuse at others, and even chanting "John Selwyn Gummer is a homosexual".
-Given that Mr. Gummer was then the Tory Party chairman, one can only wonder at
+Given that Mr. Gummer was then the Tory Party chairman, one can only wonder at the damage done to the image of the party and of FCS itself.

 However, boys will be boys and this youthful exuberance is undoubtedly something that belongs well and truly to the past.
 Mark duly left these childish people behind, and became a successful businessman; a Tory candidate in North Kent (trashed, incidentally, by Labour at the last election and the one before that!); and then "Chief Executive" to the fumbling, failing institution known as Conservative Central Office, a building and body of staff which largely bleeds the cash-starved party dry.